 Its critically important for Software License Optimization tools to manage all categories of license models so that organizations have the visibility they need to negotiate software contract renewals and can easily be prepared for annual true-ups and software license audits.
 License metrics such as Capacity and Concurrent models are impossible to manage without an automated solution.

-As discussed in a few previous blogs (Software Asset Management without SKUs, SKU library: A key differentiator between Software Asset Management tools, and Why a SKU is important to Software License Optimization), a SKU library can streamline the license reconciliation process.
+As discussed in a few previous blogs (SKU library: A key differentiator between Software Asset Management tools, and Why a SKU is important to Software License Optimization), a SKU library can streamline the license reconciliation process.
 The SKU can be used to automatically apply the correct license model based on the software part number purchased.